preja/gm-job-scan/README.md

 - To much static
 - Move HttpClient to constructor for easy testing
 - Fix tests - remove Http client request and use mock
-- Crate smaller classes to move responsibilys forn App
+- Crate smaller classes to move responsibilys from App
 - Fix formatting
 - Add own exceptions